bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/github-actions-full-doc.md

 `macos-latest` or `macos-10.15`

-**Note:** Beta and Deprecated Images are provided “as-is”, “with all faults” and “as available” and are excluded from the service level agreement and warranty.
+**Note:** Beta and Deprecated Images are provided "as-is”, "with all faults” and "as available” and are excluded from the service level agreement and warranty.
 Beta Images may not be covered by customer support.

 #### [](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#example-8)Example

     runs-on: ubuntu-latest

-For more information, see “[Virtual environments for GitHub-hosted runners](https://docs.github.com/en/github/automating-your-workflow-with-github-actions/virtual-environments-for-github-hosted-runners).”
+For more information, see "[Virtual environments for GitHub-hosted runners](https://docs.github.com/en/github/automating-your-workflow-with-github-actions/virtual-environments-for-github-hosted-runners).”

 ### [](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#self-hosted-runners)Self-hosted runners